Artistic Leadership

 Current Dancers & Collaborators

-Emily Gualtieri, Louis Elyan-Martin, Jenna Pollack, Cacia LaCount, Will Farris, Helen Cox, Holly Greco, Natasha Luckhardt, Patrick Lloyd Brennan, Emilyn Claid, Rebecca Steinberg, Riley Watts, Emily Jerant-Hendrickson
+Emily Gualtieri, Louis Elyan-Martin, Jenna Pollack, Cacia LaCount, Will Farris, Helen Cox, Holly Greco, Natasha Luckhardt, Patrick Lloyd Brennan, Emilyn Claid, Rebecca Steinberg, Michael Figueroa, Riley Watts, Emily Jerant-Hendrickson, Alyx Henigman, Maya French, Jenna Moen, Jen Passios

 dull